La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 And don’t forget to visit the museum shop, where you’ll find educational books and games to take home as souvenirs!
 It’s truly a place where the whole family can learn and have fun together.

-• Admission Fee: From €6, free for children under 7 and on the first Sunday of each month (outside peak season).
+🎫 Entrance fee: From €6, free for children under 7 and on the first Sunday of each month outside the high season

-• Visit Duration: Allocate at least 1.5 hours to explore the exhibits and interactive experiences.
-If you want to take your time and enjoy the panoramic terrace, plan for around 2 hours.
+Visit duration: Plan at least 1.5 hours to explore the exhibitions and enjoy the interactive experiences.
+If you want to take your time and visit the panoramic rooftop, plan for about 2 hours.

 5- What to do in Nimes: Jardin de la Fontaine, History and Tranquility